civic-networks/Civic-Networks/Networks.md

 Brian is a straight male student at Baylor University  in Waco Texas, a Christian University.
 He majors in accounting and follows the school's Division 1 football and basketball teams.
 He's a member of a fraternity and is active in his church.
 Last summer he travelled to central America as part of a mission focused on helping impoverished children in Honduras.

 ### Features/Details

 edge has the following features

-- Real Identities/Names only (see next item)
+- Invite only
-- Validated by .edu email address from an approved school is required
+- Real Identities/Names only, validated (initially) by .edu email address from an approved school is required
 - Bi-directional friend relationships
 - Bounded invites. (depth)
 - Supports connections via